 In one sense, it’s a question of simple math.
 China has 1.4 billion people—1 out of every 5 people on Earth.
 That’s America’s population plus a billion.
 Now, multiply any trend—relating to society, economy, technology, food or anything else—by 1.4 billion, and you will see a huge global impact.
 And the trend in China is definitely toward bigger, faster and more.

-China uses about 60 percent of the world’s cement.
-From having no highways just 30 years ago, today it has almost 65,000 miles of them.
-And those roads bear the weight of over 50,000 more cars every day—21 million more per year.
-Soon, China will be not only the world’s biggest market for new cars, but also its largest carmaker.
+China uses about 56 percent of the world’s cement.
+From having no highways just 35 years ago, today it has almost 104,000 miles of them.
+And those roads bear the weight of over 71,000 more cars every day—26 million more per year.
+China is already the world’s biggest market for new cars, and also its largest carmaker.
 It consumes about half of the world’s iron and steel.

-China’s mushrooming economy is growing at five times the speed of America’s and has passed Japan’s as the world’s second largest.
+China’s mushrooming economy is growing 42 percent faster than America’s, and China has passed Japan as the world’s second-largest national economy.
 By some measures, China already has a larger economy than the United States.
-In a single generation, China has lifted 600 million people out of poverty, half of them into the middle class.
+In a single generation, China has lifted 800 million people out of poverty, half of them into the middle class.
 Such development is simply jaw-dropping, historically unprecedented.

 Here’s why this trend is so earthshaking.
 It takes a lot of resources to fuel such explosive growth on such an enormous scale: more food, more electricity—more everything.
 That’s a crushing reality when over a billion people suddenly start gaining an appetite for consumption.